tinabertok/programiranje-1/3-analiza-podatkov/vaje/README.md

 If you installed Python via the Anaconda package, you already have jupyter notebooks.
 Otherwise, you should be able to install it using `pip`, by running the command `pip3 install jupyter`.

-To start using the jupyter notebook, open a command line in the root directory of your git project, and run `jupyter notebook`.
+To start using the jupyter notebook, open a command line in the root directory of your git project, and run `jupyter -user notebook`.
 This should automatically open a new tab in your browser.

 ### Tasks: